 Hopefully you’ll be able to get at least one thing checked off your list before the kids come a callin’ again.

 So, for those of you who said child 1, child 2, and child 3 are the things stopping your organization progression, hopefully you’ll be able to make a little bit of progress with these tips.
-If I didn’t cover something though, let me know in the comments, and we’ll work out a solution for that too!
 Good Luck!!!